On the Road in Ireland

-Estimated Grand Total:
+Estimated 2020 Grand Total:

-All food, fees, travel costs, tuition & out of pocket expenses: $6,022
+For all food, program fees, travel costs, tuition & out of pocket expenses: $6,955

 WHAT ELSE DO I HAVE TO COVER?

-A wee bit more information...
 While Ireland now has all the energy and diversity of other European countries, it retains its distinctive cultural identity.
 Students will have many opportunities to explore on their own.
 Dublin has many fine museums, interesting historical sites, restaurants, pubs, and array of fine stores.
 Students can visit Trinity College to see the Book of Kells or tour the Guinness brewery.
 As the class moves around Ireland--from Dublin to Sligo to Galway to Doolin to Dingle--students will see the remarkable geographic and cultural variety of this small island country.